Jo-wang/ct-fluo-gnn/README.md

-## Graph-based prediction of fluorescence chromaticity in CT complexes
+## Colour by Coordination: Predicting Organic Charge-Transfer Emission with Graph Neural Networks

-This repository contains the code used in the study **“Graph-based prediction of fluorescence emission chromaticity coordinates in charge-transfer complexes”** by Sujlesh Sharma, Zixin Wang, Yadan Luo, and Thanh Vinh Nguyen.
+This repository contains the code used in the study **“Colour by Coordination: Predicting Organic Charge-Transfer Emission with Graph Neural Networks”** by Sujlesh Sharma, Zixin Wang, Yadan Luo, and Thanh Vinh Nguyen.

 The project implements a **multi-encoder Graph Isomorphism Network (GIN)** to predict the CIE 1931 chromaticity coordinates \((x, y)\) of Lewis base–Lewis acid charge-transfer (CT) complexes from molecular structure and experimental conditions, trained on a small, imbalanced dataset.